-- Stability ball: not just used for core training, can use as a bench, as a chair, use it to challenge your balance of your back leg in a lunge exercise, put it in the corner to assist inclined push ups, etc.
+- Stability ball: not just used for core training, can use as a bench, as a chair, use it to challenge the balance of your back leg in a lunge exercise, put it in the corner to assist inclined push-ups, etc.

 - 3 different resistance looped exercise bands: can be utilized in everything a cable machine can do as well as explosive motions like lateral bounds or creating instability in squats, etc.

-- 4/5 different weighted kettle bells; they do the same as a dumbbell but gets all of your little muscle stabilizers to fire as well.
+- 4/5 different weighted kettlebells; they do the same as a dumbbell but get all of your little muscle stabilizers to fire as well.